 The gesture unites the physical, pranic, and mental bodies by linking the koshas (annamaya kosha, pranamaya kosha, and manomaya kosha).

 The Apana mudra is also one of the best healing mudras for health.
 Here’s why.

 - One of the most important benefits of the Apan mudra technique is that it helps to remove toxins from the body.

-- Using the Apan hand position for fifteen minutes a day helps to remove these toxins and thereby strengthens each of our organs.
+- Using this hand position for fifteen minutes a day helps remove toxins and thereby strengthens our organs.

 - It can help to regulate urine

 - Aids perspiration

 - Relieves constipation.